albertnavas/rumble-brain/README.md

-Gooquiz is an open-source project imitating Kahoot
+RumbleBrain is an open-source project imitating Kahoot

 # Technologies